Pop Culture Victim

 Where's a video camera when you need one? (again)

 Last time, I had a picture of a dude on rollerblades being pushed by a 150cc motor.
-This time, I have only a written account.
-Those of you who read the venerable and wise Penny Arcade probably already know what this is about.
+This time,

 When [police officers] arrived at [McClain's] crib, McClain allegedly tried to strike a cop with a four-foot sword.
 After missing, McClain retreated to his basement, where he donned a chainmail armored vest and leather gauntlets to protect his arms.
 He also added a giant wooden mallet to his arsenal and beckoned officers to come downstairs and get him.
 "I'm gonna crush your fucking skulls," McClain warned.
 Then, in a nice rhetorical flourish (for a lunatic, at least), he added, "I have a thousand years of power."
 That omnipotence, however, was no match for a police Taser, which felled McClain. (emphasis added)